Viasat/halite/doc/halite/explanation/halite_refinement-implications.md

 false
 ```

-Another way of defining the refinement is to declare it to be 'inverted?'.
+Another way of defining the refinement is to declare it to be 'extrinsic?'.
 What this means is that the refinement will be applied where possible, and where it results in a contradiction then a runtime error is produced.

 ```clojure
 {:spec/Box$v3 {:fields {:length :Integer,